About Us But Not About Us

 About Us But Not About Us is a 2022 Philippine psychological drama film written, co-produced, and directed by Jun Robles Lana.
 The film stars Romnick Sarmenta and Elijah Canlas.

 The film was first released in Estonia on November 23, 2022, as one of the official entries for the Tallinn Black Nights Film Festival, where it won the Best Film award.
-It also received a Philippine premiere on April 8, 2023, as one of the entries for the 1st Summer Metro Manila Summer Film Festival, where it won 10 awards including Best Picture, Best Director, and Best Screenplay.
+It also received a Philippine premiere on April 8, 2023, as one of the entries for the 1st Metro Manila Summer Film Festival, where it won 10 awards, including Best Picture, Best Director, and Best Screenplay.

 Premise

-Eric (Romnick Sarmenta) and his student, Lancelot (Elijah Canlas) converse with each other over a meal at a restaurant unveiling secrets.
+Eric (Romnick Sarmenta) and his student, Lancelot (Elijah Canlas) converse over a meal at a restaurant, revealing secrets.